ginman86/deluge/README.md

 ### connect(hostID, callback)

 Tell the WebUI to connect to the wanted host.
 The result of the callback will be either TRUE if connected or FALSE if not connected.

+### isConnected(callback)

+Check if the WebUI is connected to a deamon.
+Return true or false as result of the callback.